Skip to main content

 Subscribe

-The master's programme in Embedded Systems provides a broad education in embedded systems with the opportunity to specialise in areas that cover theoretical and practical aspects of embedded systems development.
-We place particular emphasis on engineering skills, integration of software and hardware, system design, integration, verification and the management of the design process.
+The master's programme in Embedded Systems provides a broad education in the field and the opportunity to specialise in areas that cover the theoretical and practical aspects of embedded systems development.
+We place particular emphasis on engineering skills, software and hardware integration, system design, integration, verification, and the management of the design process.

-This is a two-year programme (120 ECTS credits) given in English.
-Graduates are awarded the degree of Master of Science.
-The programme has courses both at KTH's main campus and KTH Kista campus in Stockholm and is offered by the School of Electrical Engineering and Computer Science (at KTH).
+This is a two-year programme (120 ECTS credits) in English.
+Graduates are awarded the Master of Science degree.
+The programme is provided at KTH Campus by the School of Electrical Engineering and Computer Science (at KTH).

 Courses in the programme